 Understanding the context for a specific game is essential.
 If you are betting on a mid-season contest, that could provide different results than a late-December game, especially if a team’s playoff chances hang in the balance.

-Betting on the NFL point spreads can prove to be challenging.
+Betting on the point spread can prove to be challenging.
 One field goal or one interception can make or break a team’s betting chances.

 In other words, expect the unexpected.